A3Wasteland/ArmA3_Wasteland.Altis/README.md

 Notes about our fork:
 * We do not use iniDB, iniDB code may not be updated or merged.
-* We use extDB, provided by torndeco (https://github.com/Torndeco/ArmA3_Wasteland.Altis) which is not updated anymore, it was used as a concept on how to use DB_CUSTOM_V3 of extDB.
+* We use extDB, initially provided by @Torndeco.
-* ExtDB files can be found here: https://github.com/l0dac/a3wasteland-extdb

 We are not a support team.
 We are a community that enjoys playing arma and saw fit to modify our own A3Wasteland mission file.